Vitorrrocha/calculadoraJS/README.md

 ## 💻 Project

-### Calculadora desenvolvida utilizando JavaScript, HTML5 e CSS3, sem uso de frameworks, tentei fazer da maneira mais pura e roots que consegui até o momento.
+### Calculator developed using JavaScript, HTML5 and CSS3, without using frameworks, I tried to do it in the purest way that I could until now.